 Royal College of Veterinary Surgeons

-- Advising the ASA on numerous, frequently complex, UK and EU law and European Convention issues and threats of judicial review.
+- Advising the Advertising Standards Authority on numerous, frequently complex, UK and EU law and European Convention issues and threats of judicial review.

 Other key lawyers: